TigrisCallidus/QuantumBlurUnity/README.md

 QuantumBlurUnity needs a not too old version of [Unity](https://unity3d.com/de/get-unity/download) in order to use it.
 It was written using Unity 2019.4, however, it should also be compatible to previous versions, since only basic Unity functionality is used.

+## IronPython

-This package uses [Unity Python](https://github.com/exodrifter/unity-python) which itself works for Unity 2019.3 or later.
+An old part of this project uses [Unity Python](https://github.com/exodrifter/unity-python) which itself works for Unity 2019.3 or later.
 This package is included in the project and does not need to be downloaded separately.
+However, most of the new part does not.
+Since IronPython caused some problems on some machines, its now no longer activated by default.
+If you want to use the IronPython parts you need to add  **Using_IronPython**  to the scripting define symbols, in order to activate it.

 # Installation